Skip to main content

 MQL-to-SQL qualification rate

-The UK Financial Lead Generation Intelligence Report 2026 is the annual citation-grade reference for digital lead acquisition benchmarks across UK regulated financial services.
-It aggregates platform, CRM, and compliance data from 420 UK firms across advisory, mortgage, pension, protection, bridging, and wealth management to produce comparable cost-per-lead, conversion, funnel, and platform performance ranges for the 2026 market.
+The UK Financial Lead Generation Intelligence Report 2026 is an annual planning reference for digital lead acquisition across UK regulated financial services.
+It brings together platform, CRM, and compliance signals from a filtered UK regulated-firm sample across advisory, mortgage, pension, protection, bridging, and wealth management to produce comparable cost-per-lead, conversion, funnel, and platform performance ranges for the 2026 market.
+Per-metric sample size is disclosed in the benchmark table rather than as a single headline figure.

 Executive Summary